geovistory/toolbox/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: New issues must first be validated by the development team.
 Please create a discussion https://github.com/orgs/geovistory/discussions to suggest a new feature.
 title: ''
-labels: 'enhancement'
+labels: enhancement
 assignees: ''

 ---